awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticmapreduce-cluster-spotprovisioningspecification.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TimeoutDurationMinutes`  <a name="cfn-elasticmapreduce-cluster-spotprovisioningspecification-timeoutdurationminutes"></a>
-The spot provisioning timeout period in minutes\.
+The Spot provisioning timeout period in minutes\.
 If Spot Instances are not provisioned within this time period, the `TimeOutAction` is taken\.
 Minimum value is 5 and maximum value is 1440\.
 The timeout applies only during initial provisioning, when the cluster is first created\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `0`